skateboard/homedepot-product-scraper/README.md

 ## About This Actor

-This Actor is a powerful, user-fiendly tool made to scrape products from specific Homedepot Products.
+This Actor is a powerful, user-fiendly tool made to scrape products from specific [Homedepot.com](https://homedepot.com) Products.
 This tool will save you time and provide you with reliable data on products from Homedepot.

 Made with Golang 1.22.1